John R. Lewis Voting Rights Act of New York

 The John R. Lewis Voting Rights Act of New York (NYVRA) is a State Voting Rights Act (SVRA) modeled after the federal Voting Rights Act that is designed to prevent racial voter suppression and discrimination.
-It is named after the late civil rights activist and Congressman John Lewis.
+It is named after the civil rights movement activist and congressman John Lewis.
 The act prohibits voter suppression, including vote dilution, voter intimidation, voter deception, and voter obstruction.
 It also establishes preclearance requirements for certain jurisdictions as well as expanded requirements for jurisdictions with a certain number of adult citizens with limited English proficiency.

 Legislative history

 The NYVRA was introduced in the New York Senate as S.1046-E and in the New York Assembly as A.6678-E. On May 31, 2022, it passed the New York State Senate by a vote of 43 in favor and 20 against.
 On June 2, 2022, it passed the New York State Assembly by a vote of 106 in favor and 43 against.
 On June 20, 2022, Governor Kathy Hochul signed the NYVRA into law.